Researchers

 Venla Oikkonen

-Venla Oikkonen is a gender studies and STS scholar who works currently as an Academy Research Fellow studying cultural debates about vaccines.
-She is also Associate Professor at Tampere Centre for Knowledge, Science, Technology and Innovation Studies.
+Venla Oikkonen is an STS and gender studies scholar and an Associate Professor at Tampere Centre for Knowledge, Science, Technology and Innovation Studies (TaSTI).
 Venla leads the GenDis project.
-She has previously researched cultural aspects of infectious diseases, population genetics, genetic ancestry testing, ancient DNA, and evolutionary theory.
-Her research within GenDis focuses on endometriosis.
+She has previously researched cultural aspects of vaccines, infectious diseases, population genetics, genetic ancestry testing, ancient DNA and evolutionary theory.
+Her research within GenDis focuses on endometriosis, self-tracking and hormones.
 Read more about Venla’s research.

 Elina Helosvuori